paulo-ferreira-mcif/benchmarkids/README.md

 ## Notes
 As mentioned before, this application was developed to meet specific requirements of my work.
 As such, some things were just simplified, like:

-- The location of the files is hardcoded
+- The location of the data files is hardcoded
 - The algorithms used are just the ones I used on my work
 - The patametrization of each algorithm is also hardcoded
 - The name of the data files resembles what I used on my work and is also hardcoded